Couchers-org/couchers/site/markdown/faq.md

 ## When do you think this will be ready to launch?

 We have a bit of flexibility as people aren't travelling so much right now.
-Our aim is to have it ready by the time people are travelling again.
+Our aim is to have it ready by the time people are on the road again.